 If you have all of the doors to each room open when you are running your AC, the unit has to work hard to cover a lot of ground.
 If you’re hanging out in the living room, make sure the doors to your bedrooms, bathrooms, and any other spaces are closed.
 This will prevent needless energy consumption from heating and cooling your home.
 Let’s take a look at Is a split system air conditioner the right choice for your home?

 Use your blinds and curtains

 Windows bring in a lot of heat and let out a lot of cold, so it’s important to be aware of how you can limit this.
 During the summer, lowering your blinds can help keep the blistering heat of the sun out of your home.
 You might even want to think about the type of blinds or curtains you have.
-Light coloured curtains with plastic backing, for example, can reduce heat by up to 33%.
+Light coloured curtains with 2 to 4 pass backing, for example, can reduce heat by up to 33%.

 During the colder months, good-quality curtains can also help reduce heat loss during chilly nights.
 Keep curtains open during the day though, especially those covering the windows that get sunlight during the day.

 The sun might overheat your home in the summer, but there is a great way for you to enhance that power and save some serious money in the process.
 Installing solar panels might be a larger upfront cost, but you will save huge chunks off your power bill.

 You might even earn money from your power company if you opt into net metering.
 This is where you sell power that your solar panels produce, but that you don’t use, back to the grid to be used by other homes in your community.
 Chat with a local residential solar panel installation company to find out more about the benefits of installing a solar panel system.